 The first opportunity to try a “better way” is in the preparation and planning stage.
 Unfortunately, teams may not be given the budget, permission, or encouragement to spend time on the types of planning and preparation that they should.
 The consequences of lack of in-depth planning, at best, are headaches and issues to resolve, at worst budget, schedule and expectation breakdowns, disappointing sponsors, staff and customers alike.

-I’ve developed a model and process for addressing preparation and planning for these projects, called Readiness Assurance©.
-It combines the best of Project Management, Change Management and Process Design, and brings them together into a preparation discipline.
+Our Readiness Assurance© process combines the best of Project Management, Change Management and Process Design, and brings them together into a robust preparation discipline.
 This provides a fast and efficient evaluation and health check with assessment of impacts, the environment, and stakeholders wrapped in a focus on risk management.

 Your organization’s success is dependent upon strategic, often transformational change, on a frequent basis.
 These changes require a significant capital expense and impact your people and other assets in new and more interesting ways.